tyse-2001/fis_fastapi_repo/README.md

 - Reading Django Framework
 - Apply the fastapi to django
 - Make a frontend page that have a search box, a button to excute.
+-  Using django template to make front-end look better.
+-  Send supervisor a picture about the result of sqlmap scan on telegram or email.

 ## In-progress tasks:
--  Using django template to make front-end look better.
 -  Using sqlmap to scan web application to check for vulnerabilities about sql injection.
--  Send supervisor a picture about the result of sqlmap scan on telegram or email.
+- (New) Update the layout of the pages according to the sample given in Telegram
+- (New) Customize the Admin page:
+..- Add a search bar
+..- Add a filter
+..- Add a button that redirects to the admin page
+..- Table that displays the information of the scan results

 ## Other notes:
 - Uvicorn server running on port 8000